Quickly Improve Your Reading Concentration, Focus, Comprehension and Speed

 Tell your friends and teachers about this site.

-Order Our $9 User Manual on how to set up your iPhone, iPad, iPod Touch, Mac (laptop or desktop), or PC to read text with adjustable-speed, computer-voice and text.
+Go To Our Free Training Manual.
+This Manual leads you through our Free Reading Improvement Course and shows you how to set up your iPhone, iPad, iPod Touch, Mac (laptop or desktop), or PC to read text with adjustable-speed, computer-voice and text.
 This manual is ideal for self-instruction.
 Learn More.

 Order